arzam16/mediatek-mainlining-notes/README.md

 _It's great if there is a public kernel source code for your SoC.
 If you have a kernel source code for your exact device model, you can do a bit more.
 Usually old mediatek kernels have directory structure like [this](https://github.com/rex-xxx/mt6572_x201/tree/f87ef7407576b4fd190c76287e92b2e9886ca484), or [this](https://github.com/arzam16/mt6577_kernel_Acer_B1_A71).
 Newer kernels have [this](https://github.com/WikoGeek-Unofficial/android_kernel_wiko_mt6577) directory structure.
 Anyway, the `mediatek/platform/mt65xx` directory is what we need._
 ## CPU Operating points
 **Note**: some platforms only list frequencies without voltages.
 If you know how to find voltage values please let me know.

+**Note**: DVFS stands for "Dynamic Voltage Frequency Scaling"

-**Warning!** Do not forget to convert millivolts to microvolts for DTS!
+**⚠️ Warning!** Do not forget to convert millivolts to microvolts for DTS!

 ### MT6572
 `mediatek/platform/mt6572/kernel/core/mt_cpufreq.c` has the following macro:
 ```